Periphery (band): Periphery IV: Hail Stan (2018–2020)

-Periphery V: Djent Is Not a Genre (2021-present)
+Periphery V: Djent Is Not a Genre (2021–2026)

 On March 11, 2021, various members of Periphery posted an in-studio photo of the band on social media, announcing the first writing session for their seventh studio album.
 On October 12, 2022, Jake Bowen announced that recording for the new album had been completed and was now ready for mastering.
 On January 9, 2023, after several days of teaser videos, the band announced that their seventh studio album would be titled Periphery V: Djent Is Not a Genre and would release on March 10, 2023.
 They also revealed the album cover and released the first two singles, "Wildfire" and "Zagreus", on January 12.
 Both singles include references to material from Juggernaut: Alpha, with the chorus of "Wildfire" reinterpreting the central motif of "The Event", and "Zagreus" featuring a primary riff from "Four Lights".
 Mansoor also confirmed "Zagreus" was inspired by the award-winning indie video game Hades, as the song is named after the game's protagonist from Greek mythology and features a reference to the game's death leitmotif.
 On February 16, one month before the album release, the band unveiled the third single "Atropos" and its corresponding music video.
-On April 22, 2024, Periphery announced that on April 26, 2024, they would be releasing a two-track single (titled "2 Song Acoustic Single"), featuring acoustic versions of their songs "Scarlet" (from 2012's Periphery II: This Time It's Personal)" and "It's Only Smiles" (from 2019's Periphery IV: Hail Stan), both featuring Mike Dawes, with whom the band toured and performed an acoustic version of "It's Only Smiles" in 2023.
+On April 22, 2024, Periphery announced that on April 26, 2024, they would be releasing a two-track single (titled 2 Song Acoustic Single), featuring acoustic versions of their songs "Scarlet" (from 2012's Periphery II: This Time It's Personal) and "It's Only Smiles" (from 2019's Periphery IV: Hail Stan), both featuring Mike Dawes, with whom the band toured and performed an acoustic version of "It's Only Smiles" in 2023.
 A day later, the band announced that the single release would be accompanied by a 7" white and gold vinyl release, limited to 500 copies.
-The following day, the band announced that a music video for "It's Only Smiles (Acoustic)" would be released on the same day as the single.
-A week later the band announced a music video for "Scarlet (Acoustic)".
+The following day, the band announced that a music video for "It's Only Smiles" would be released on the same day as the single.
+A week later the band announced a music video for "Scarlet".

+A Pale White Dot (2026–present)

+On March 30, 2026, the band announced via their social media platforms that their eighth studio album A Pale White Dot would be released on May 15, 2026 via the band's own label, 3DOT Recordings.
+The album's lead single, "Mr. God", was released on April 2, 2026.
+The second single for the album, "Everyone Dies Alone", was released on April 23, 2026.
+Periphery have a European tour (featuring some major festivals such as Download Festival) scheduled for June 2026, shortly after the release of A Pale White Dot.

 Tunings

 The band uses an extended range of tunings on 6-, 7-, and 8-string guitars.
-Their songs are predominantly in Drop C in 6-string (CGCFAD) and Drop G# in 7-string (G#D#G#C#F#A#D#).
-Some songs use standard in 8-string (F#BEADGBE).
+Their songs are predominantly in Drop C in 6-string (C G C F A D) and Drop A♭ in 7-string (A♭ E♭ A♭ D♭ G♭ B♭ E♭).
+Some songs use standard in 8-string (F♯ B E A D G B E).